aaliyan111/hebrew-keyboard/Readme.md

 a half-baked "virtual" keyboard for Hebrew.

-TODO: all five sofit forms etc.
+TODO: add space after any of five sofit forms.